blackeyeson/YT-DLP-simple-bat-GUI/README.md

   4. audio playlist - downloads audios in the dir "%USERPROFILE%\Downloads\Yt-dlp\Music\(PLAYLIST_NAME)

  Other options:

   5. set URL - sets the url that you want to download
   6. Install/update - used for setup and updating dependencies
   7. Exit

 # extra
- you can set the output format by editing the bat file eg for audio: replace "opus"  with "mp3" eg for video: replace "mp4"  with "mov"
+ you can set the output format by editing the bat file.
+ Examples:
+ 1. for audio: replace "opus"  with "mp3"
+ 2. for video: replace "mp4"  with "mov"